Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon | Lost Judgment

 - Gang of Hats: Each faction can be identified by their physiques as well as their clothes.
 Kasai's gang are scrawnier and in street clothes.
 Honda's gang are muscular and in camo and tank tops.
 Sakakiba's gang are fat and in tracksuits.
 Koga's gang are all in business suits and the only ones to use guns.

-- Not-So-Harmless Villain: At first they look like a Quirky Miniboss Squad more than anything and are only good for scaring citizens but when Koga starts treating Yagami seriously they starts showing much more power and influence than before.
+- Not-So-Harmless Villain: At first they look like a Quirky Miniboss Squad more than anything and are only good for scaring citizens, but when Koga starts treating Yagami seriously, they start showing much more power and influence than before.
 The Keihin gang revenge side case is a good exemple of it.

-- Offscreen Villain Dark Matter: The arm dealing explains their fund but doesn't explain how they can smuggle so many firearms in Japan of all places at affordable price for civilians.
+- Offscreen Villain Dark Matter: The arm dealing explains their funds, but doesn't explain how they can smuggle so many firearms in Japan of all places at affordable price for civilians.

-Voiced by: Arif S Kinchen (English), Ryouhei Iwase (Japanese)
+Voiced by: Ryouhei Iwase (Japanese), Arif S Kinchen (English)

-- The Dark Chick: He is the only one bringing the street gang aspect of the Keihin, Kogo takes care of business, Hondo provides muscle but is too laid back to terrorize citizens and Sakakiba is only motivated by the food Kasai or Kogo offer him.
-Kasai by being loud and obnoxious increase the demand of guns for Kogo.+
+- The Dark Chick: He is the only one bringing the street gang aspect of the Keihin, Koga takes care of business, Honda provides muscle but is too laid back to terrorize citizens and Sakakiba is only motivated by the food Kasai or Koga offer him.
+Kasai by being loud and obnoxious increases the demand of guns from pushed too far citizens.

 - Dumb Muscle: He's not the brightest bulb but he can still give Yagami a hard time.

-Voiced by: Vic Chao (English), Soichi Abe (Japanese)
+Voiced by: Soichi Abe (Japanese), Vic Chao (English)